Curry scores 50 points, but Suns beat Warriors 130-119

 The Suns controlled most of the game despite Curry’s scoring.
 The eight-time All-Star made 17 of 28 shots, going 7 of 11 from 3-point range.

 The problem for the Warriors was nobody else was helping.
 Klay Thompson finished with 19 points but shot just 6 of 17.
-The Warriors — defending NBA champs — fell to 6-9 for the season.
+The Warriors — defending NBA champs — fell to 6-9 for the season, including 0-8 on the road.

+Curry didn’t have much to say about his 50 points, instead focusing on the team’s struggles.

+“Losing becomes a habit if you don’t fix it,” Curry said.
+“We avoided that for a very long time.
+We are very aware of who we are and our potential.
+The losing does get old really quick.”

 Curry’s scoring prowess is expected, but it was countered by one of the best games of Payne’s career.
 Starting in place of the injured Chris Paul, the 6-foot-3 guard made 9 of 17 shots, including 6 of 10 from beyond the arc.